-Wyoming Statewide Alternate Assessment – Wy-ALT
+Wyoming Statewide Alternate Assessment: WY-ALT

 Wyoming has rigorous academic standards for all students.
-The Wyoming Department of Education believes that the results of the Wy-ALT, along with other measures of student performance, will enable teachers to provide individualized academic instruction to enable students to achieve high standards of academic performance and improve instructional programs.
-A student’s participation in the Wy-ALT is appropriate when the Individualized Education Program Team has determined that the student’s academic achievement is best measured by Alternate Academic Achievement Standards, consistent with Wyoming’s participation requirements.
+The Wyoming Department of Education believes that the results of the WY-ALT, along with other measures of student performance, will enable teachers to provide individualized academic instruction to enable students to achieve high standards of academic performance and improve instructional programs.
+A student’s participation in the WY-ALT is appropriate when the Individualized Education Program (IEP) Team has determined that the student’s academic achievement is best measured by Alternate Academic Achievement Standards, consistent with Wyoming’s participation requirements.

 About the Program

 The WY-ALT is administered to students in grades 3 – 10 in ELA, and mathematics and to students in grades 4, 8, and 10 in science.
 The WY-ALT is an individually administered student performance assessment which allows students to demonstrate their mastery of grade-level-aligned Wyoming Extended Content and Performance Standards.

 The grade-level Wyoming Extended Content and Performance Standards specify essential learning for all students who participate in the WY-ALT.
 The extended standards, though reduced in breadth, depth and complexity, are linked to the Wyoming Content and Performance Standards and define the knowledge and skills which students are expected to master at appropriate levels of challenge.
 Teachers ensure access to the general academic curriculum through teaching and learning opportunities aligned to the extended Academic Benchmarks.
 Teachers employ a wide range of instructional strategies as determined by a student’s individual learning characteristics and communication modes and levels, and through the use of adapted, grade-level appropriate materials.

 - Test Information and Distribution Engine (TIDE) User Guide 2019-2020

 - Directions for Administration Manual